 - Benjamin Moore

-But will two coats of deck sealant do a better job than one?
-According to reader, Daniel from Rockland, Ontario, the short answer is, "No." He tells us why he reached this conclusion by recounting his own experience in applying a deck sealant:
+According to reader, Daniel from Rockland, Ontario, two coats of deck stain is not better than one.
+He tells us why he reached this conclusion by recounting his own experience in applying a deck sealant:

 "Regarding your article about sealing a deck with Thompson Water Seal, I wanted to relate my own experiences using a product called Thompson's Water Seal Plus Clear Stain.
 In a nutshell, I found that applying just one coat yielded a far superior result to using two coats.
 Here's my story: